CSA-RH/rosahcp_platform-alerts_visibility/README.md

 # ROSA HCP Federating Platform Metrics to Custom Monitoring Stack

 # Disclaimer
-?????This repo contains an opinionated demo and is NOT an official Red Hat documentation.
+This repo contains an opinionated demo and is NOT an official Red Hat documentation.

 # Introduction
 The objective of this document is to define a procedure to workaround the gap in ROSA HCP, which doesn't allow configuring an alert manager receiver to send platform alerts from the platform monitoring stack, towards a alerts server.